cpuimage/cpuimage/README.md

          - [x] A Trimap-Free Solution for Real-Time Automatic Portrait Matting on Mobile Devices
          - [x] A Robust Optimizer for Accelerated Training Convergence in Deep Learning
          - [x] A General and Adaptive Robust Loss Structure Scheme
+         - [x] A Robust Loss Weighting Solution For Learning Long-Tail Data
          - [ ] Image Synthesis and Semantic Manipulation Using Generative Adversarial Networks
     * Statistical Algorithms
          - [x] Real time and embedded implementation of speech enhancement algorithms based on Minimum Mean-Square Error Short-Time Spectral Amplitude estimation (MMSE-STSA)